-6.1 Console Ventilation
+6.1 Berth Ventilation

-Ventilation is supplied by opening the console portlight.
 Ventilation is supplied by opening the port lites, opening the windshield vent window or using the optional air conditioning system.

 Port Lites

 The port lites are secured by adjustable dogs.
 The dogs should be adjusted so they are tight enough to seal the window in the closed position, but not so tight that they are difficult to latch.
 The dogs are adjusted by turning a screw.
 The screw increases or decreases the pressure on each dog.
 The screen must be removed prior to closing the port light to ensure a water resistant seal.